romagnanilab/bih-cubi/README.md

 **1. Navigate to [this page](https://hpc-portal.cubi.bihealth.org/pun/sys/dashboard/).** You must be connected to the Charite VPN to access this page

 **2. In the top bar, go to `Interactive Apps` then the red `RStudio Server (Sandbox)`** button.
-It's important you choose the *Sandbox* RStudio server due to some ongoing package loading issues with the OnDemand platform.
+It's important you choose the *Sandbox* RStudio server due to some ongoing package loading issues with the OnDemand platform

-From here, you can customise the session you want.
+From here, you can customise the session you want:

 ```
 **R source:** change to miniconda
-**Miniconda path:** ~/bin/miniconda3/bin:sc_R # or whatever you named the environment to be
+**Miniconda path:** ~/bin/miniconda3/bin:R_sc_analysis # or whatever you named the environment to be
 **Singularity image:** *leave as is*
 **Number of cores:** Maximum 32
 **Memory [GiB]:** Maximum 128